CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: : Finalization Rule

-Validators that monitor an $i$-strong chain for $i > f/4$, can finalize transaction volume up to $C = \frac{f}{f-i}D$.
+\textbf{Strong chain finalization rule.} Validators that monitor an $i$-strong chain for $i > f/4$, can finalize transaction volume up to $C = \frac{f}{f-i}D$.
 Otherwise, validators finalize $C = D$ coins.
 Notice that for $i=f$, $C \to \infty$ because all validators participate in that ledger, allowing the finalization of any block with a valid certificate.